-Expectations for 2020 represent challenges for the financial system.
-In fact, although the Angolan economy would have been expected to start recovering during the period of 2020-2021, with likely improvement within both the oil and non-oil sectors, also as a result of the positive impact of the reforms related to the agreement established between the Angolan State and the IMF, the COVID-19 crisis brought whole new risks and uncertainties regarding the realization of this originally envisaged scenario.
+The year 2021 is foreseen to be challenging for the financial system.
+In fact, just as Angola's economy was expected to start recovering during the period of 2020-2021, with likely improvement within both the oil and non-oil sectors, also as a result of the positive impact of the reforms related to the agreement established between the Angolan State and the IMF, the COVID-19 crisis brought whole new risks and uncertainties regarding the realization of this originally envisaged scenario.